xperiments/express-mocker/README.md

 ## <a name="features"></a>Features

 * Small
+* Configured via json or by an included Dashboard
 * Uses ExpressJS
 * Define an endpoint and return JSON data based on a template object
 * FakeData generator to use in templates